DOV-Vlaanderen/groundwater-logger-validation/src/r/outliers/README.md

 Improvement on v0.02 by using cleaned-up air pressure data. (cf. [#29](/../../issues/29))

 ### v0.04
 Uses differences between observations and a-priori information about differences.
-For example, for 5 min intervals the maximal change is 10 cmH2O.
+For example, for 5 min intervals the maximal change is 10 cmH2O. (cf. [#27](/../../issues/27))